MyPureCloud/genesys-cloud-webrtc-sdk/doc/media.md

   devices, a new event will _NOT_ emit.
 To force an emit pass in `true`.

 It is _highly_ recommended that `sdk.media.requestMediaPermissions('audio' | 'video')`
-  be called at least once to ensure devices are loaded correctly _after_ permissions are granted. `requestMediaPermissions()` will call `enumerateDevices()` before and after requesting permissions.
+  be called at least once to ensure permissions are granted before loading devices.
+  See [requestMediaPermissions()](#requestmediapermissions) for more details.

 > Note: if media permissions have not been granted by the browser, enumerated devices will not return the full list of devices